 For an efficient manager, it is key that they practice the art of influencing and persuading to positively impact their team and work goals.

 Below are some skills you need to master the art of influencing:

 One of the ways to get people interested in your ideas is to be interested in their thoughts.
 Do not just encourage them, but show interest in their words.
 Ask questions to know where they are coming from; our experiences shape our opinion, and knowing such experiences help us bond with our team members.

 One way to gain power is to empower others.
 To empower is to give them a picture to live by.
 Encourage them to embrace their mistakes, and take opportunities to fail.
 When failing is reprimanded, growth stalls.
 When you commend others and show your fine qualities, they are more likely to feel empowered.
 They will respect you and do their best to help you achieve your goals.

 There are times when people’s ideas don’t align with yours.
 In such instances, don’t resist their opinions or shut them off by telling them that they are wrong.
 Respect other people’s opinions as well.
 They might believe in something different and think they are right from their perspective.
 So, try to understand their stance so that when you explain yours they’d genuinely get interested in learning about your thread of thoughts.

 In order to influence other people, give them what they really want.
 One of the ways to do this is by starting off the conversation by talking about their interest.
 When you think about other people and their needs, they will love you and get interested in your wants and needs.
 Making others feel important is the first step to influencing them.

-A leader never orders their team members rather asks them about their opinions.
-Nobody likes to follow orders but they surely love to suggest actionably.
+A leader never orders their team members but asks them about their opinions.
+Not everyone likes to follow orders, but they surely love to suggest actionably.
 When people have something to contribute to the process, they work more diligently towards the goal.
-Be a leader who is persistent enough to persuade team members to work on his/her plans but flexible enough to accept new ones.
+Be a leader who is persistent enough to persuade team members to work on their plans but flexible enough to accept new ones.